 Estimates of urban population presented in this table have been limited to countries or areas for which estimates have been based on the results of a sample survey or have been constructed by the component method from the results of a population census or sample survey.
-Distributions which result when the estimated total population is distributed by urban/rural residence according to percentages in each group at the time of a census or sample survey are not acceptable and they have not been included in this table.
+Distributions which result from the estimated total population being distributed by urban/rural residence according to percentages in each group at the time of a census or sample survey are not acceptable and they have not been included in this table.

 Urban is defined according to the national census definition.
-The definition for each country is set forth at the end of technical notes to this table.
+The definition for each country is set forth at the end of the technical notes to this table.

-Percentage computation: Percentages urban are the number of persons defined as "urban" per 100 total population.
+Percentage computation: Percentages urban are the number of persons residing in an area defined as "urban" per 100 total population.
+They are calculated by the United Nations Statistics Division.